 Telemental Health Series

 This PSI professional webinar series was created as a response to the immediate need for mental health providers to utilize telemental health platforms, using best practices and reliable technology.
-All sessions will include attention to the priorities of confidentiality, client privacy and accessibility to telephone or teletherapy.
+All sessions included attention to the priorities of confidentiality, client privacy and accessibility to telephone or teletherapy.
 Presenters are Certified Perinatal Mental Health Professionals (PMH-Cs) and experts in the use of teletherapy.
-Each session is presented live, with time for Q and A, and discussion of benefits and successes participants have experienced with telemental health.
+Each session was presented live, with Q and A.

 Links to the recordings will be sent to your email after you register.